dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

   of torture methods are all simply the basis of symbols that can be recombinated to form metaphors for domestic psychological torture methods.
+  - there are apparently two types of terrorists: actual terrorists and informational terrorists.
   - these allegorical scenarios read as an instruction manual for domestic psychological torture. these are real things that are truly enacted against terrorists in a military base in